yannvon/cascadeth/data/Cascadeth.md

 - [x] Realisation: We don't even need this additional datastructure (expectedAckNonce), as we can only have one nonce in transit anyways, hence we can use current state !
   - [x] Realisation 2: we do need it, as obviously the state is not updated immediately, and we only want to ackOnce -> back to previous "acked" set that I had.
 - [x] Remove ability for mining to change state -> as otherwise we have the well known concurrency issue (see 24.06), again, this creates an edge case were the protocol doesn't work: when we give the last ack.
-- [ ] Instead of processing block like a miner, process it like other block ->
+- [ ] Instead of processing block like a miner, process it like other block ? (this would make the processing/state change shorter, and thus eliminate some problems, given that we have fixed other block concurrency issues.)

+- Processing is done when InsertChain is called and requires **blockchain mutex** to be held, hence no concurrency problems !

+### 04.07

+- [ ] Eliminate cornercase where we add last ack
+- [ ] Decide on what to do if insufficient funds